Defdist/Spindle-VFD/Released VFD Firmware/README.txt

 2: Open DDcut and go to settings>software

-3: Choose the Beta 328p & 32M1 hex files, located in the folder "2022JUN09 beta closed loop" (same directory as this readme).
+3: Navigate to the folder with the firmware version you want to load (e.g. "2022JUN09_BETA").
+Inside this folder, you will find two hex files.
+Select both of these files inside DDcut.

-4: Click "Upload Custom Firmware" button.
+3: Click "Upload Custom Firmware" button.
 DO NOT CLICK THE 'OK' button on the popup message (that says "Upload succeeded == true").

 5: Wait one minute, then click the OK button.